hat-festival/glowing-hat/camera/NOTES.md

 ## Getting the photos

 In addition to a second Pi with [a camera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera), we'll need some method of placing the hat and the camera a fixed distance apart and square-on to each other.
 Did I use Lego?
-Of course I used Lego:
+Of course I used Lego.

 ### Attaching the hat